-ATI's primary products are political risk insurance and medium-term credit insurance, with a small amount of traditional whole-turnover trade credit insurance, and political violence and terrorism risk insurance.
-It benefits from good diversification of exposures by industry sector and geography, although geographic diversification is constrained by its focus on Africa, where Benin is its highest country exposure at 16% of total gross exposure in 2020.
-ATI has only modest exposure to non-member states, which accounted for 7% of gross exposure at year-end 2020, down from 10% at year-end 2019.
+ATI's primary products are political risk insurance and medium-term credit insurance, with a small amount of traditional whole-turnover trade credit insurance.
+It benefits from good diversification of exposures by industry sector and geography, although geographic diversification is constrained by its focus on Africa, where Cote d'Ivoire is its highest country exposure at 13% of total gross exposure at 30 June 2022.
+ATI has only modest exposure to non-member states, which accounted for 10.6% of gross exposure at 30 June 2022, down from 11.4% at year-end 2021.
 ATI does not benefit from PCS with respect to non-member state exposures, and therefore relies more heavily on facultative reinsurance to manage these exposures.
-At year-end 2020, its net insured exposures (net of reinsurance) represented approximately 15% of its total \$6.3 billion gross exposures, within the portfolio leverage limits.
-Gross exposure had grown to \$6.5 billion at 30 June 2021, with net exposure remaining constant at \$970 million.
-Over time, as ATI expands its member base, we expect it to benefit from increased geographic diversification.
+At 30 June 2022, its net insured exposures (net of reinsurance) represented approximately 13.3% of its total c.\$7.15 billion gross exposures, reflecting its significant use of reinsurance.
+Gross exposure had grown to \$7.15 billion at 30 June 2022, with net exposure remaining constant at \$955 million.
+Over time, as ATI further expands its member base, we expect it to benefit from increased geographic diversification.

-Exhibit 3 ATI's gross exposures in 2019 and 2020
+Exhibit 3 ATI's gross exposures as at YE 2021 and 1H 2022

-Source: Company filings, Moody's Investors Service
+Source: Company reports, Moody's Investors Service

-Exhibit 4 ATI's net exposures in 2019 and 2020
+Exhibit 4 ATI's net exposures as at YE 2021 and 1H 2022

-Source: Company filings, Moody's Investors Service
+Source: Company reports, Moody's Investors Service